eyulf/alexgardner.id.au/_posts/2018-01-24-redesigning-website-update-workflow.md

     </div>
 </div>

 Overall I'm quite happy with the change, as it greatly simplifies updating this website/blog.
-An added benifit is that it will allow my re-enactment group to update their website without needing to know the details of the technology that builds the website.
+An added benefit is that it will allow my re-enactment group to update their website without needing to know the details of the technology that builds the website.

 [re-enactment]: {% link 30-reenactment.md %}
 [jekyll]:       https://jekyllrb.com/